varun05126/skillher/LITERATURE_REVIEW_SKILLHER.md

 ## Abstract

-This literature review examines recent research on artificial intelligence applications in women's career development, personalized learning systems, and skill gap analysis to inform the development of SkillHer—an AI-powered women career development platform.
-The review synthesizes findings from 10 peer-reviewed papers published between 2023-2026 from leading publishers including Springer, Frontiers, and MDPI.
-Key themes identified include AI-driven career guidance, personalized learning pathways, skill assessment methodologies, and adaptive learning systems.
+This literature review examines recent research on artificial intelligence applications in women's career development, personalized learning systems, skill gap analysis, and explainable skill recommendation to inform the development of SkillHer—an AI-powered women career development platform.
+The review synthesizes findings from 11 peer-reviewed papers published between 2023-2026 from leading publishers including Springer, Frontiers, MDPI, and ACM.
+Key themes identified include AI-driven career guidance, personalized learning pathways, skill assessment methodologies, adaptive learning systems, and explainable deep-learning-based recommendation.
 The analysis reveals significant gaps in integrated platforms specifically designed for women's career advancement that combine AI recommendations, skill assessment, personalized learning, and mentorship support.
 This review establishes the theoretical foundation for SkillHer, proposing an integrated solution leveraging React, TypeScript, Tailwind CSS, Django, Django REST Framework, JWT authentication, and Groq AI to address identified research gaps.

 ## Introduction

 The rapid advancement of artificial intelligence has transformed education and skill development landscapes, offering unprecedented opportunities for personalized learning and skill enhancement.
 However, women continue to face unique challenges in skill development progression, including skill gaps, limited access to mentorship, and systemic barriers in male-dominated industries.
 This literature review investigates current research at the intersection of AI, skill development, and women's empowerment to inform the design of SkillHer—a comprehensive platform designed to address these challenges through AI-powered personalized skill guidance, skill assessment, adaptive learning pathways, and mentorship support.

-The review focuses on publications from 2023-2026 that examine AI applications in skill guidance, personalized learning systems, skill gap analysis, and adaptive learning technologies.
+The review focuses on publications from 2023-2026 that examine AI applications in skill guidance, personalized learning systems, skill gap analysis, adaptive learning technologies, and — with the addition of Paper 11 — explainable deep reinforcement learning for market-aware skill recommendation.
 By synthesizing findings across these domains, this review identifies effective methodologies, highlights limitations of existing approaches, and establishes a foundation for developing an integrated solution specifically tailored to women's skill development needs.

 ## Problem Statement